 I heard a quote this morning on a podcast interview with UFC World Champion Conor McGregor that applies to looking for a job.

-While I’m not a viewer of UFC, and nor do I know much about Conor McGregor, I respect a person like him who has risen from literally nothing to become the world’s greatest.
+While I’m not a viewer of UFC, and nor do I know much about Conor McGregor, it’s impressive to observe someone who has risen from literally nothing to become the world’s greatest.

 What Conor said was that whatever he does – fighting, being an entrepreneur, his relationships, anything – he goes all in.
 He lives by the mantra “all in.”

 I regularly hear from people who “would like to” or are “interested in” finding a new job.
 They talk to a few contacts, their reluctance to fully dive into a job search is clear.
 It might be because of comfort in their current role.
 It might be because they feel they don’t have time or they aren’t sure how.
 It might be because looking for a job is humbling and difficult.
 I respect all of those reasons.